bcrusu/mesos-net/README.md

-# mesos-clr: Mesos bindings for the CLR
+# mesos-net: Mesos API for .NET

 ### Status

-Full API bindings consistent with the API provided by Mesos 0.26.0.
+Compatible with Mesos 1.1.0 V0 API.

 ### Items left to do:

-- [ ] CoreCLR support
 - [ ] More testing
 - [ ] NuGet package
 - [ ] CI build system